Valuing your property

 If the property is a new property, the price shown is exclusive of VAT (at 13.5%).

 You should use the VAT inclusive price when determining the valuation band for your property.
-All examples provided must compare like with like.
-For example, a two-bed ten year old apartment compared with same.
+All examples you provide must compare like with like.
+For example, you must compare a two-bed ten-year-old apartment with a similar property.

 You may choose to ask a competent professional valuer to value your property.
-The professional valuation must reflect the value of your property on 1 May 2013 and should include the following:
+The professional valuation must reflect the value of your property on 1 May 2013.
+The valuation should include the following: